-To examine the internal structure of these emerged symbols, we performed hierarchical clustering based on cosine distance among them.
-The results are shown in Fig. 2a, demonstrating a modular structure with clear symbol clusters.
-Fig. 2b visualizes this modular structure by showing how individual categories are related to each other, similar to the semantic network used in studying natural language (\emph{22}).
-We found that categories semantically close to each other form clusters, e.g., the cluster of persons, animals, trees, fruits, furniture, automobiles, etc. Closer examination revealed that these symbols allowed the formation of linkages among concepts through myriads of multi-dimensional relations, including the similarity in foreground shape (e.g., snake and worm), foreground color (e.g., sweet pepper and sunflower), background (e.g., mushroom and snail), co-occurrence (e.g., palm tree, cloud, and sea; tulip and butterfly), etc.
+To examine the internal structure of these emerged symbols, we performed hierarchical clustering based on cosine distance.
+This analysis revealed a modular structure characterized by distinct symbol clusters (Fig. 2a).
+Visualization of the modular structure highlighted the relationships between individual categories (Fig. 2b), similar to the semantic network used to study natural language (22).
+Notably, semantically close categories formed clusters, e.g., clusters of people, animals, trees, fruit, furniture, and automobiles.
+These symbols enabled the establishment of connections among concepts through diverse multidimensional relationships, including similarities in foreground shape (e.g., snakes and worms), foreground color (e.g., sweet pepper and sunflower), background (e.g., mushrooms and snail), and co-occurrence (e.g., palm tree, cloud, and sea; tulip and butterfly), etc.

 \textbf{Learning new tasks by symbolic manipulation}